shervinea/cheatsheet-translation/id/cheatsheet-machine-learning-tips-and-tricks.md

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

 &#10230; **3.
-Dalam konteks klasifikasi biner, terdapat beberapa matriks utama yang penting untuk menilai performa dari sebuah model.**
+Dalam konteks klasifikasi biner, terdapat beberapa matriks utama yang penting untuk digunakan dalam mengukur performa dari sebuah model.**

 <br>